Save The Date!-“Midnight Voices”, Sponsored By Veterans for Peace, Returns Thursday September 20th 7-9:30 PM

-3rd Thursday Every Month
+Meets Every 3rd Thursday of the Month

-Friends Meeting House –5 Longfellow Park (across from Longfellow House on Brattle Street), Cambridge, Ma
+Friends Meeting House –5 Longfellow Park (across from Longfellow House on Brattle Street), Cambridge,

 Many thanks to our contact person Homer Franck, Ian Harrington and the Peace and Social Action Committee of the Cambridge Friends Meeting House.

 for sale or for giving away feel free to bring them along as we will have a table set up for that purpose table.

 We will finish by about 9:00 PM or so to clean up and chat-All are most welcome..